 Finnish acts were once again numerous.
 The biggest names included music export royalty in HIM and The 69 Eyes as well as true originals like Tuomari Nurmio and Giant Robot.

 World Village Festival began its journey in grand fashion, as over 150 CSOs and over one hundred performers assembled in Kaisaniemi, Helsinki.
 The festival audience measured in the tens of thousands.
 The end-of-May timing followed in the footsteps of the Market of Possibilities in Helsinki, as the festival was practically built around that event.
+The first ever World Village festival was organized in Kaisaniemi, 20–21 May 1995.

 The first year of the festival was a one-off event and the Finnish main event of the European Council’s campaign against racism.
 It also marked the tenth anniversary of the Service Centre for Development Cooperation, Kepa.